masa-finance/docs/docs/developers/identity-contracts/README.md

-# Masa Soulbound NFTs
+# Masa Identity Contracts

 ## Contract Deployments

 ### Goerli test network

 You can see the deployment address of the smart contracts in the [deployments/goerli](deployments/goerli) folder.
 For every deployed smart contract you will find a `<smart_contract>.json` JSON file with the address in the `"address"` field.

 #### Configuration